fyrst-digital/shogun/readme.md

 # Shogun - Boost up your Shopware 6 theme development
 This Bundle brings some boilerplates, components and styling to your theme development.
 All functions in this bundle are opt-in.
-So you can include only what you need
+So you can include only what you need.
+With Shogun you spend more time in building instead of fixing.

 ## Install and setup
 Add this bundle to your Shopware 6 project via composer `composer require fyrst/shogun`